placeforyiming/Divide-and-Merge-LiDAR-Panoptic-Cluster/README.md

 More information will be coming soon!

 As a Ph.D., I don't have too much time working on engineering optimization.
-If you are interested in make the algorithm faster and stonger, you are very welcome to contribute.
+If you are interested in making the algorithm faster and stonger, you are very welcome to contribute.